Llama-Studios/llama-studios.github.io/licensing.md

 Other than that, you __may not__ make changes to my addons as part of your modpack.

+## Links
+When linking to my addons, make sure you use link to either this website (llama-studios.github.io) or to MCPEDL.

+You __may not__ create your own download link.

+You __may not__ put the link through a URL shortener.
+This includes AdFly, Linkvertise, or similar websites.

+You __must__ include a link, and make it clear that I made the addon, not you.

 ## Modification
 You may make changes to my addons for personal use.